ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 Will this modification work?
 Well, it might work at first galance.
 However, it is not hard to see that the contextual feature $ \phi $ can **only be obtained after MCTS**.
 As a result, this modified network cannot be directly used to evaluate tree nodes during MCTS.

-To overcome this issue, we further modify the network so that the agent can generate such contextual feature without performing tree searches, see the figure below.
+To overcome this issue, we further modify the network so that the agent can imitate such contextual feature without executing tree searches, see the figure below.

+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Modified_Network_2.png" caption="Further modified neural network that is able to generate contextural features without executing tree searches." width="100%" %}